The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 As a first experiment, let’s see how the sample mean and sample median behave as the sample size increases.

-We’ll use logspace
+We’ll use the NumPy function logspace

 to make a range of ns